Advice for Spectators

+10. RESCUE AND MEDICAL ATTENTION

+The DLRA has doctors and an ambulance on duty for the full duration of Speed Week.
+We also have a sizable number of fire and rescue crew and vehicles.
+If you require their services contact your nearest DLRA official and they will call them for you or direct you where to go.
+There is medical services located in the pits next to the merchandise truck.
+In the event of a emergency medical evacuation it is highly recommended that you have current medical insurance, even though Flying Doctor Services are free.

 11. CATERING AND PROVISIONS